May Fools

 Milou en mai, released as Milou in May in the UK and as May Fools in North America, is a 1990 film by Louis Malle.
-The film portrays the impact of the French revolutionary fervour of May 1968 on a French village.
+The film portrays the impact of the French revolutionary fervor of May 1968 on a French village.

 Milou en mai was filmed at Château du Calaoué, in the Gers département, southwestern France.

 Synopsis

-Milou's mother dies just as the unrest and strikes are sweeping the country.
-The events interfere with the plans for a funeral and disrupt the family and a stranded truck driver.
+Milou's mother dies, at the same time unrest and strikes are sweeping the country.
+Events interfere with funeral plans as the family gathers at Milou's house; they disrupt the family and a stranded truck driver.
 The film combines elements of social and interpersonal commentary with farce.